KhoaPhung22/CSCI-3172-Lab5/activities/lecture10/L10_Khoa_Phung_README.txt

 	- More importantly, it explain token breakdown which are difficult to memorize.
 This help me with focusing on brainstorming rather than remembering
 Challenge face:
 	 I encounter challenge when I deduct all the requirement for the password.
 Mostly be they are quite complicated and took me most of the time.
 I pass all the test case except 2aB#n!3ha-b4.
 Additionally, I got trouble when applied to the token.
 It took me a while to applies to these token.
 	The Gilab from Dalhousie has been downed for 2 days.
-Therefore, the file will be available on Brightspace and Timberlea.
+Therefore, the file will be available on Brightspace.
 I will submit to GitLab as soon as Gitlab is accessible